 During the second UK lockdown, we hosted a charity workshop in aid of the Voices Foundation, we raised a total of £691 for the organisation.

 Voice Study Centre is passionate about education being used to further personal and professional development, not only for our students but for our staff.

-This April, our Marketing Officer Tegen-Sophie will begin studying for a Level 6 Diploma in Digital Marketing with the Chartered Institute of Marketing.
-This qualification is being fully funded by Voice Workshop, and we are proud to support Tegen-Sophie in the development of her career.
+In July 2022, our Marketing Officer completed a Level 6 Diploma in Digital Marketing with the Chartered Institute of Marketing.
+This qualification was fully funded by Voice Workshop, and we are proud to support Tegen-Sophie in the development of her career.